nline/nline-plotlyjs-panel/README.md

 - `frames`

 **Note:** The `data` and `frames` properties are arrays of dictionaries/JSON and must begin with a dash (as per YAML specs) or added as an array in the return of the function.
 However, the `data` field can be an object in which case it will apply the parameters to all of the returned traces in the _Script_ section.

+**Timezones** can be automatically converted to the user's dashboard timezone by selecting the time column with the _Timezone correction_ option.

 For example: